Downtown Orlando skyline and Lake Eola at sunset in Central Florida

 For buyers, this means you may have more time, more choices, and more room to negotiate.

 For sellers, this means pricing correctly from the beginning is critical.
-Overpricing your home and hoping someone falls in love anyway is not a strategy.
-It is a wish with a lockbox.
+Overpricing your home and hoping someone falls in love anyway isn't a strategy.
+It's a wish with a lockbox.

 Market Speed